 These premises and other venues must close as they involve prolonged close social contact, which increases the chances of infection spreading.

 Takeaway and delivery facilities should remain open and operational.
 This means people can continue to enter premises to access takeaway services, including delivery drivers.
 Planning regulation will be changed to enable restaurants, cafes and pubs which do not currently offer delivery and hot food takeaway to do so.
 This will be clearly communicated by the government when in effect.
 People must not consume food or drinks on site at restaurants, cafes or pubs whilst waiting for takeaway food.
-Those venues offering takeaway or delivery services must not include alcoholic beverages in this list if their license does not already permit.
+Those venues offering takeaway or delivery services must not include alcoholic beverages in this list if their licence does not already permit.

 The Government will look again at these measures in three weeks from 23 March 2020, and relax them if the evidence shows this is possible.